 The compensation plan is designed to reward employees for achieving performance goals in a way that is consistent with the Company's approach to active risk management.
-In line with industry standards, compensation includes a) fixed pay components, b) variable salary components, c) contributions to savings and retirement plans and d) benefits.
+In line with industry standards, compensation includes a) fixed pay components, b) variable salary components, c) contributions to savings and retirement plans and d) health and welfare benefits.